-Aqua Cooling is to make its debut at a world-leading super computer conference SC16 in Salt Lake City, USA, in November
+Aqua Group is to make its debut at a world-leading super computer conference SC16 in Salt Lake City, USA, in November

 The Fareham-based engineering firm’s Texas-based sister company, rack and Data Center Cooling specialist QCooling, will be exhibiting Aqua’s award-winning British technology alongside Silicon Valley IT client Nautilus Data Technologies at Super Computing 2016 (SC16).